Stop sticks used to take Uber driver into custody: Enfield police

 Lenares refused attempts to be taken into custody and officers pepper-sprayed him, police said.

 He sped off from officers, and the spike strips deflated two of the car tires.
 Lenares ended up driving onto Interstate 91 south and police followed.
-He ended up striking a guardrail near Exit 46 and was then taken into police custody.
+It last about seven before before Lenares hit a guardrail near Exit 46 and was then taken into police custody.

 Police found a straight baton found in the vehicle as well as crack cocaine.